MTAA Super

 MTAA Super (Motor Trades Association of Australia Superannuation Fund) is an industry superannuation fund established to serve the motor trades and allied industries.

-Created in 1989, it has become one of Australia’s largest super funds.
+Created in 1989, it has become one of Australia's largest super funds.
 As at 2019, MTAA Super has more than $12 billion funds under management and represents more than 200,000 members and more than 50,000 active employers.

 MTAA Super is a public offer fund and allows membership to all Australians.

 MTAA Super was named SuperRatings 7 year platinum performer for 2003-2010.
 In 2020, the fund was again awarded Platinum Rating by SuperRatings, who named MTAA Super a “best value for money” super fund.

 MTAA Super merged with Tasplan on 1st April 2021 and became Spirit Super.

+From 1 Nov 2024, CareSuper will merge with Spirit Super (ex MTA Super).

 Read The Signs

 Read The Signs is a join initiative between Lifeline Australia and MTAA Super.
 This program is aimed at promoting suicide prevention among MTAA Super members.
 Launched in September 2004, Read The Signs was a result of the concern at the numbers of suicide deaths in Australia.
 Statistics indicate that suicides account for 25% of all deaths amongst young male Australians between the ages of 15 and 24.